 Ferris cursed and redoubled her concentration, compelling her spell to once again manifest.

-A fracture fissured the invisible air, distorting time and space.
-As the Maze spell collapsed, a flood of void mana poured from the dark egg.
-A viscous ooze began to drip from its surface, pitter-pattering onto the floor to form into hundreds of writhing lampreys lined with obsidian carapace.
+A fracture fissured the invisible air, tearing time and space.
+As the Maze spell collapsed, a flood of Void mana poured from the dark egg.
+A viscous ooze began to drip from its surface, pitter-pattering onto the floor to form into hundreds of writhing lampreys in obsidian.

 Within a second of their aberrant birth, the creatures seemed to sense the group of Mages firing upon them and began to leap, crawl, slither and jump towards them like a dark, ominous tide.

 Panic overruled the Tower Mages' better judgement.
 The majority of them were acolytes untested by the horror of mortal combat.
 The Maguses and the Veterans instinctively instructed the junior to retreat as the dark tide approached.

 Ferris' eyes swelled with disgust and horror.
 She'd been holding a Power Word Pain, but with Elizabeth sheltered within her Egg, there was nought she could do in the circumstance.

 It was Julia, her protege from Rosebay, who had acted first, shielding her companions and Magister Ferris with a wave of her hand.
 The glowering walls of fire and molten stone sliced the torrent of darkly crawling worms in half, broiling them as they blindly sought passage.